A general note

 - Please have a thorough look on our sample preparation guidelines to avoid the most common problems or contaminations.

 - In case of samples separated by gel electrophoresis, please provide a scan of the stained gel with the submitted bands/spots labeled.
 You can excise bands or spots yourself before submission or bring the gel to the facility and excise them with our help.

 - In case of samples in solution, it is important for us to know the exact composition of the solvent and the amount or concentration of the protein.
 If possible please run a gel with a small aliquot of the sample and submit a photo or scan of it.

 - Label your sample tube with a permanent marker.
 The label should contain the name of the sample owner and a short identification number or code that allows unambiguous identification for you and us.

 - For the identification of proteins derived from constructs please include the exact sequence, including tags, cleavage sites, etc. which you expect to be present in the protein in the submission form or send it as a separate file.

 - To make sure that we do not harm our LC-MS system and to estimate the injection amount we run a small fraction of each sample on a QC system beforehand.
 We reserve the right not to measure particular samples if the QC system indicates a contamination with problematic substances.

 - Radioactively labeled samples must not be measured on our systems and cannot be accepted.

 - 15N-labeled proteins are not suitable for routine analysis.
-The increased complexity of the isotopic envelope and incomplete labeling, make peptide identification from these samples quite challenging.
-Please contact us if you would still like to work with 15N labeled proteins.
+The increased complexity of the isotopic envelope and incomplete labeling, make peptide identification from these samples challenging.
+Please contact us if you would like to work with 15N labeled proteins.